Wouterzet/Deneir/Notes.md

 However they did find a way to supposedly send memories and data back in time using the energy released during the opening of the portal.

 With this they thought of a way to return back to their original land.
 They would set up a system to automatically open a portal to a randomized dimension.
 Using the energy released from opening the portal, it would send the data gathered about the dimension back in time.
-Only to open a new portal the moment the clock strikes 12 and start the search for their home again and again.
+Only to open a new portal to a new randomised location the moment the clock strikes 12 and start the search for their home again and again.

 The people of the village would get slaughtered hundreds, thousands maybe millions of times every night.
 Every time by a new cataclysmic dimensional portal.
 Only to not know anything about it when the players restart the loop, as it has not happened yet.

 However the dimension they were stuck in was home to an [[Atropal]] that destroyed the energy core that was supposed to be used to teleport the island back to its rightful place in the [[Trackless Sea]].
-The players must take out the core for the memory return system to use for the teleporting system while entering the dimensional coordinates they found.
+The players must take out the core for the Deneir project to use for the teleporting system while entering the dimensional coordinates they found.
 Only then, using the energy released from the portal that night, they can teleport the island back to [[Toril]].

 About the [[Atropal]]